-Miss Collins, Battersea.-Sick Nursing Classes for such girls as those you are interested in, are sometimes given at the St. Jude's Girl's Club, 64, Leman Street, W.

-Miss Whitaker, London.-You might apply to the Domestic Economy section of the Technical Education Committee of the London County Council, Spring Gardens.
-The grant you speak of we should think might be obtained, but you will gain all the information, and the rules and regulayou will gain all the information, and the rules and regula-tions governing such grants of public money, by applying at head-quarters.
+Miss Collins, Battersea.-Sick Nursing Classes for such girls as those you are interested in, are sometimes given at the St. Jude's Girl's Club, 64, Leman Street, W. Miss Whitaker, Loudon. -You might apply to the Domestic Economy section of the Technical Education Committee of the London County Council, Spring Gardens.
+The grant you speak of we should think might be obtained, but you will gain all the information and the rules and regulayou will gain all the information, and the rules and regula-tions governing such grants of public money, by applying at head-quarters.

 Nurse Edlin, Watford.-We are very sorry you are in such unfortunate circumstances.
-Unfortunately, at the present time, we are acquainted with several highly-trained Nurses who have the utmost difficulty in obtaining employment. of the vast number of semi-trained Nurses is telling very disastrously on all classes.
+Unfortunately, at the present time, we are acquainted with several highly-trained Nurses who have the utmost difficulty in obtaining employment.
+The profession is largely over-stocked, and the competition of the vast number of semi-trained Nurses is telling very disastrously on all classes.
 The rural Nurses with very short training, with whom the country is to be flooded will still further increase the difficulties, and add new factors to the keen competition which exists.
-The proposed celebration of the country is to be flooded will still further increase the difficulties, and add new factors to the keen competition which exists.
-The proposed celebration of the country is the country in the country is the country in the count the keen competition which exists.
-The proposed celebration of the Queen's reign by adding to the funds and widening the work of the Queen Victoria's Jubilee Institute will have a good effect for some time upon the condition of Nurses, and will open up new posts and new fields for work.

-Sister E. Brett, Leeds.-The matter you write on is to be dealt with in some special articles, the first of which, "A Question of Age," will appear in our next issue.
-We quite grow with you that the weighter existing against Nurses and gree with you that the prejudice existing against Nurses and Sisters who are out of "the twenties" is one of the greatest possible injustice and hardship.
+The proposed celebrathe keen competition which exists.
+The proposed celebra-tion of the Queen's reign by adding to the funds and widening the work of the Queen Victoria's Jubilee Institute will have a good effect for some time upon the condition of Nurses, and will open up new posts and new fields for work.
+Sister E. Brett, Leeds. -The matter you write on is to be dealt with in some special articles, the first of which, "A Question of Age," will appear in our next issue.
+We quite arrage with you that the preciding existing against Nurses and agree with you that the prejudice existing against Nurses and Sisters who are out of "the twenties" is one of the greatest possible injustice and hardship.
 We hope to point to the hardships as they exist, to suggest the cause and some remedial measures.
 It is time the matter was thoroughly thrashed out.

-Miss Bright, Liverpool.-The question of the admission to the Register of Asylum Attendants is by no means settled, as you appear to think.
+Miss Bright, Liverpool. - The question of the admission to the Register of Asylum Attendants is by no means settled, as you appear to think.
 The matter is too serious a one, and affects Nurses' interests too closely to be allowed to be settled on the present lines.
 We cannot agree with you that "objection is of no use."
 Each person who has a vested right in the R.B.N.A. and its Charter, and this every registered Nurse has, is perfectly within her rights when she expresses her opinion on any measure brought before the